mroz123/docs/guide/fields-definition.md

   ::: tip
   When using fixed header feature of Vuetable, you should always set the width for each field as it will make the column table looks more consistent.
   :::

+### display

+- Type: `Function`

+- Usage:

+  The display property is a special property available for checkbox special field.
+It is called every time the checkbox is about to be rendered to determine if the checkbox should be displayed or not.

+  The display function will recieve the following parameters from Vuetable, and it must return a boolean value which indicates whether the checkbox is displayed.
+  - `row` -- an object containing row data

 ### $_index